kilfour/QuickAcid/QuickAcid.Strike/README.md

-# QuickAcid.TheFortyNiners
+# QuickAcid.Strike

-`QuickAcid.TheFortyNiners` is a lightweight starting point for property-based testing (PBT) in C#, powered by [QuickAcid](https://github.com/kilfour/QuickAcid) under the hood.
+`QuickAcid.Strike` is a lightweight starting point for property-based testing (PBT) in C#, powered by [QuickAcid](https://github.com/kilfour/QuickAcid) under the hood.

 - **Simple, clean syntax** — familiar to unit testing fans
 - **Full property-based power** under the surface
 - **No need to learn everything up front**

-While the FortyNiners name comes from the 1849 gold rush theme ("digging for bugs"), a metaphor which is more prevalent in the underlying QuickAcid, the FortyNiners API itself is kept intentionally minimal and professional.

 ---